w3c/wcag-act-rules/content/rules/qt1vmo/proposed.md

 #### Inapplicable Example 8

-<a class="example-link" title="Inapplicable Example 8" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/qt1vmo/d5ce8939312a4c283084d0a7fdc7dd4cf6b35d4f.html">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 8" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/qt1vmo/d5ce8939312a4c283084d0a7fdc7dd4cf6b35d4f.html">Open in a new tab</a>

 This `svg` element is ignored because it is a child of a link that provides its [accessible name][].